utrains/terraform_job_preparation/Terraform_Architecture/README.md

 ***

-**9- How does Terraform ensure state consistency across multiple cloud environments?**
+**9- How does we ensure state consistency across multiple cloud environments?**

-- Terraform ensures state consistency across multiple cloud environments by:
+- We ensures state consistency across multiple cloud environments by:

   - **Centralizing state in remote backends** for a single source of truth.